 Having a statistic that we wish to know is one thing.
 Calculating it given the data rather than a fully specified model is another.
 How can you estimate it?
 Which parametric models work?
 Which nonparametric methods?

 For now, probably just see RHPK12, who handball the entire thing to the PC-algorithm for graphical models.
-This is probably the best thing to do, since if the question is “How do I estimate the transfer entropy of a process nonparametrically from observational data?”, the question should probably have been “How do I estimate causality nonparametrically from observational data?”, unless your process comes pre-discretised in time and space,optimisation_sequential_surrogate.rst.rst or you don’t like flexibility in your estimands.
+This is probably the best thing to do, since if the question is “How do I estimate the transfer entropy of a process nonparametrically from observational data?”, the question should probably have been “How do I estimate causality nonparametrically from observational data?”, unless your process comes pre-discretised in time and space, or you object to flexibility in your estimands.

 - Barnett, L., Barrett, A. B., & Seth, A. K.(2009) Granger Causality and Transfer Entropy Are Equivalent for Gaussian Variables.
 Physical Review Letters, 103(23), 238701.
 DOI.

 - Ceguerra, R. V., Lizier, J. T., & Zomaya, A. Y.(2011) Information storage and transfer in the synchronization process in locally-connected networks. .
 Presented at the IEEE Symposium Series in Computational Intelligence (SSCI 2011) - IEEE Symposium on Artificial Life,